NervanaSystems/neon/doc/source/loading_data.rst

 Typical setup for ImageNet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here is a typical setup for imagenet training.
+Here is a typical setup for ImageNet training.
 Randomly select a 224x224 crop of an image randomly scaled so that its shortest side is between 256 and 480, randomly flipped, shuffled.
 For testing, scale to various scales and take the whole image so that convolutional inference can be